 - Concept defined: An idea or notion.

-- Conscience: an inner sense of what is right or wrong.
+- Conscience: Knowledge of one’s own acts as right or wrong.

 - Consciousness: the state of being aware of and able to think and perceive.